A guest post by Trey Duke

 However, one thing you never hear a rallying cry for is more assessments.
 In fact, one could state that over the past few years, "assessment" has become a bad word among teachers and parents.

 Various community groups and educational agencies see assessments as a waste of class time, as well as a method of turning our students into lifeless spreadsheets of data.
-This cry reached a pinnacle last year when President Obama's administration called on Congress to look at over assessment of students while working on the new ESSA law.
+This cry reached a pinnacle last year when Congress reviewed the assessment of students while working on the new ESSA law.

 Assessments vs. Learning